mmanela/llm-embeddings/README.md

 ### SPACY
-For spacy you must download a lang model
+If you want to use spacy instead of NLTK for text splitting you must download it's language model
 ```
 python -m spacy download en_core_web_sm
 ```